SITE PARTNER:

 City Botanic Gardens

-From their inception as the penal colony’s first farm in 1828 to today’s living museum, these splendid gardens are culturally significant as the only place in Queensland to have had a continuous uninterrupted horticultural history for so long.
+From their inception as the penal colony’s first farm in 1828 to today’s living museum, Brisbane's splendid City Botanic Gardens are culturally significant as the only place in Queensland to have had a continuous uninterrupted horticultural history for so long.

-Well after the penal colony was disbanded and free settlement began the first Botanic curator Walter Hill was appointed in 1855 and much of his legacy from this time survives and can be seen by today’s visitor.
+Well after the penal colony was disbanded and colonial settlement began, the first botanic curator Walter Hill was appointed in 1855 and much of his legacy from this time survives to be seen by today’s visitor.

-Along with the growing of crops such as tobacco, sugar, grapes, tropical fruit, tea and coffee, he established a public recreational reserve on site called Queens Park.
+Along with the growing of crops such as tobacco, sugar, grapes, tropical fruit, tea and coffee, he established a public recreational reserve called Queens Park.

 Plantings from Walter Hill’s 19th century include the iconic bunya pine and fig avenues, Fern Island, the 1858 planted macadamia and tamarind trees and 1862 planted dragon trees, all believed to have been amongst the first of their species to arrive on our shores.